Nikephoros III Botaneiates: Early career

 Nikephoros is next mentioned for his role in the revolt of Isaac I Komnenos against the Byzantine Emperor Michael VI Bringas (r.
 1056–1057) in 1057.
 This revolt was a result of Michael's favoritism toward the civil officials of Constantinople, and his scorn toward the military elites.
 After the Dynatoi were humiliated by Michael by his refusal to grant them any gifts, Isaac attempted to reconcile with Michael, only to be personally insulted by him, sparking a civil war, which is mentioned by Skylitzes, Psellos, and Attaleiates; Psellos himself led the embassy from Michael to Isaac.
 Isaac then gathered the support of other military elites before marching for Constantinople.
 At Constantinople, the Battle of Petroe took place on 20 August 1057, a decisive victory for Isaac, and reportedly one of the bloodiest battles the Byzantines engaged in during a civil war.
 Isaac's victory placed the military aristocracy firmly back in control and marked the first time a general had held the throne since the death of Emperor Basil II in 1025.
 Nikephoros led a wing of Isaac's forces during the battle, suggesting he had been a part of Isaac's inner circle; Skylitzes mentions that during this battle Nikephoros fought a duel against one of Michael's mercenaries, Randolf the Frank.
 In 1059, Isaac placed Nikephoros in command of the Danube frontier, where he remained until 1064.
 During his time at this command, he saved the life of the future Emperor Romanos IV Diogenes during Isaac's campaign against the Hungarians.

+By October 1061 at the latest, Nikephoros was serving as doux of Thessalonica.
+The evidence for his time in Thessalonica comes from several surviving signed and dated documents from the Iveron Monastery on Mount Athos.
+The first of these is an engraphon dated to December 1061.
+It mentions that Iveron's abbot and two of its monks had delivered an order from Constantine X Doukas (r.
+1059–1067) to Nikephoros, doux of Thessalonica, in October (so Nikephoros's tenure must have begun by then).
+The next two documents are a praktikon and a hypomnema both dated to August 1062.
+The praktikon still has a seal of Nikephoros's attached to it, and all three documents also have Nikephoros's signature.
+He misspelled his own name on all three.
+A fourth Athonite document, dated to February 1063, is signed by a doux of Thessalonica named Theodoros Dalassenos, so Nikephoros's time as doux of Thessalonica must have ended by then.